-In this mode, all internal circuitry on the AD7323 is powered down.
+In this mode, all internal circuitry on the AD7322 is powered down.
 The part retains information in the registers during full shutdown.
-The AD7323 remains in full shutdown mode until the power management bits, Bit PM1 and Bit PM0, in the control register are changed.
+The AD7322 remains in full shutdown mode until the power management bits, Bit PM1 and Bit PM0, in the control register are changed.

 A write to the control register with PM1 = 1 and PM0 = 1 places the part into full shutdown mode.
-The AD7323 enters full shutdown mode on the 15^{th} SCLK rising edge once the control register is updated.
+The AD7322 enters full shutdown mode on the $15^{th}$ SCLK rising edge when the control register is updated.

-If a write to the control register occurs while the part is in full shutdown mode with the power management bits, Bit PM1 and Bit PM0, set to 0 (normal mode), the part begins to power up on the 15^{th} SCLK rising edge once the control register is updated.
-Figure 47 shows how the AD7323 is configured to exit full shutdown mode.
-To ensure the AD7323 is fully powered up, $t{POWER-UP}$ should elapse before the next \overline{CS} falling edge.
+If a write to the control register occurs while the part is in full shutdown mode with the power management bits, Bit PM1 and Bit PM0, set to 0 (normal mode), the part begins to power up on the 15th SCLK rising edge when the control register is updated.
+Figure 46 shows how the AD7322 is configured to exit full shutdown mode.
+To ensure the AD7322 is fully powered up, theower-up for full shutdown mode should elapse before the next $\overline{\text{CS}}$ falling edge.

-Figure 47.
+Figure 46.
 Exiting Full Shutdown Mode